Academic Documentation Requirements for Licensee Applications

 Your application will be updated from the receipt of the documents at APEGA's Edmonton office.
 This may take up to three weeks.

 Accreditation is a process where a specific program at an institution is confirmed to contain all the necessary courses for licensure.
 Because these programs have already had their content confirmed, the review process for graduates of these programs is quick

 International Academic Records

 World Education Services (WES) is an academic-assessment agency designated by Immigration and Citizenship Canada to provide educational credential assessments for degrees earned outside of Canada.
-WES is the only academic-assessment agency recognized by APEGA, and only the International Credential Advantage Package (ICAP) Course by Course Reports are accepted.
+WES is the only academic-assessment agency recognized by APEGA, and only International Credential Advantage Package (ICAP) reports are accepted.

 A WES assessment that states you have a "4-year undergraduate degree" is only the first step in the academic assessment process.
 APEGA's Board of Examiners must also conduct a full review of your academic credentials.

 - Verifies the authenticity of your academic documents.